Wendell Cushing Neville

-Wendell Cushing Neville (May 12, 1870 – July 8, 1930) was a major general of the United States Marine Corps.
-He was a Medal of Honor recipient and 14th Commandant of the Marine Corps between 1929 and 1930.
+Wendell Cushing Neville (May 12, 1870 – July 8, 1930) was a major general of the Marine Corps as well as a Medal of Honor recipient and the 14th Commandant of the Marine Corps between 1929 and 1930.

 Military career

 Neville was born in Portsmouth, Virginia and later entered the Naval Academy at Annapolis, Maryland, in 1886 chiefly because no one else in his district desired an appointment to Annapolis that year.
 After graduating in 1890 and following a two-year cruise aboard a warship, which was the practice of the era, was commissioned a Marine Corps second lieutenant.

 At the outbreak of the Spanish–American War, 2nd Lt.
 Neville was assigned to the 1st Battalion, hurriedly organized under Lieutenant Colonel Robert W. Huntington for service in Cuba.
 The battalion staged a daring attack under heavy gunfire at Guantanamo Bay, established a beachhead and routed enemy forces in that area.
 For outstanding valor and leadership in that action, Lt.
 Neville was brevetted a captain in the Marine Corps on June 13, 1898.
 He was later awarded the Brevet Medal, following its creation in 1921.

 Promoted to the permanent rank of captain a few months after the war, Neville was assigned to a battalion of Marines ordered to China to relieve the hard-pressed garrison at Peking during the Boxer Rebellion.
 He took part in four battles in that area and was again commended for his gallantry.

 In the Philippine Islands not long afterwards, he was appointed military governor of Basilan Province.
 Following that assignment he served in Cuba, Nicaragua, Panama and Hawaii.

 During the United States occupation of Veracruz, he was in command of the 2nd Advance Base Regiment.
 While in command of Marines landing at Veracruz, Mexico, on April 21, 1914, he displayed conspicuous gallantry.
 Lieutenant Colonel Neville was awarded the Medal of Honor for his distinguished conduct during the Vera Cruz intervention.
 He, Major General Smedley D. Butler and Major General David Dixon Porter were the only individuals to be awarded both the Medal of Honor and the Brevet Medal.